-With the rise of wearable devices, IoT devices such as smart bracelet have gradually become the best choice for personal health care through network applications.
-Since 2020, governments around the world have faced a shortage of medical resources when actively confronting COVID-19 epidemic prevention.
-It has prompted governments to start planning how to effectively use the popularity and convenience of the Internet to develop smart medical policies and increase telemedicine services in the current severe epidemic or post-epidemic era, so as to avoid the collapse of the medical system caused by the recurrence of the epidemic.
+With the rise of wearable devices, IoT devices such as smart bracelets have gradually become the best choice for personal health care through network applications.
+Since 2020, governments around the world have faced a shortage of medical resources when actively confronting COVID-19 pandemic prevention.
+It has prompted governments to start planning how to effectively use the popularity and convenience of the Internet to develop smart medical policies and increase telemedicine services in the current severe pandemic or post-pandemic era, so as to avoid the collapse of the medical system caused by the recurrence of the pandemic.

 In recent years, the Taiwanese government has vigorously promoted the digital transformation of the health industry.
 In terms of the application of IoT devices combining big data analysis and AI computing technology to precision medical services, the medical market has gradually become an important battleground for domestic electronic device manufacturers.
 A variety of medical integration solutions are blooming, from doctor outpatient services to home care services.
 These data collection and data analysis can be carried out through the Internet, and the diagnosis results and medical orders can be transmitted in real time.
 It not only saves the queuing time required for patient registration, testing, and consultation, but also helps the integration and effective use of medical system resources.